fmaguire/mag_sim_paper/manuscript.md

 Genomic islands for these genomes were previously predicted using IslandPath-DIMOB [@M1pdcdMy] and collated into the IslandViewer database (http://www.pathogenomics.sfu.ca/islandviewer) [@4eEyIkDg].
 Plasmid sequences and numbers were recovered for each genome using the linked genbank Project IDs.

-30 genomes were arbitrarily chosen to exemplify the following criteria:
+30 genomes were manually selected to exemplify the following criteria:
-    - 10 with high numbers of plasmids
+    - 10 genomes with high numbers of plasmids
-    - 10 with a very high proportion (\>10%) of chromosomes corresponding to composition detected GIs.
+    - 10 genomes with a very high proportion (\>10%) of chromosomes corresponding to GIs detected by compositional features.
-    - 10 with a very low proportion (\<1%) of chromosomes corresponding to composition detected GIs.
+    - 10 genomes with a very low proportion (\<1%) of chromosomes corresponding to GIs detected by compositional features.

 The data used to select the taxa is listed in Supplemental Table 1 and the details of the selected subset taxa are listed in Supplemental Table 2 with their NCBI accessions.
-The sequences themselves are in `data/sequences/sequences.tar.bz2`
+The sequences themselves are in `data/sequences/sequences.tar.bz2` of the linked analysis repository above.

 In accordance to the recommendation in the CAMI challenge [@lsbnKJf8] the genomes were randomly assigned a relative abundance following a log-normal distribituion (\mu = 1, \sigma = 2).
 Plasmid copy number estimates could not be accurately found for all organisms, therefore, plasmids were randomly assigned a copy number regime: low (1-20), medium (20-100), or high (500-1000) at a 2:1:1 rate.